 How to fix it: "Don't be scared of the meat counter," says Executive Chef Hugo Bolanos with Wolfgang Puck at Hotel Bel-Air in Los Angeles.
 You'll find whole slabs and can have it sliced exactly how you want it.
-"I recommend 1/8 of an inch slices or about 14 to 16 slices per pound," Bolanos says.
+"I recommend 1/8-inch slices or about 14 to 16 slices per pound," Bolanos says.

 Mistake: Only thinking of bacon at breakfast.

 Yes, bacon and eggs are a dream team.
 But bacon is versatile!

-How to fix it: Chefs also love bacon for breads and desserts.
+How to fix it: Chefs also love bacon for bread and desserts.
 Try adding it into your cornbread, suggests Beckman.
-Or, use the bacon grease in place of butter in some homemade biscuits, suggests Royster.
+Or use the bacon grease in place of butter in some homemade biscuits, suggests Royster.
 Another idea?
 Use bacon grease for a savory addition to the frosting on cinnamon rolls, suggests Executive Chef Adam Vero, with Hearth & Dram in Denver, Colorado.